nunorc/sim-ops/README.md

     sim-ops$ docker compose --env-file .env.local up
     # mcs is available from http://localhost:8080

+The default credentials for the basic authentication are:

+    Username: sim
+    Password: ops

+The default password for the admin section in the MCS is `admin`.
 In case you are running behind a reverse proxy, firewall, or any similar setting you may need to update the values described in `.env.local` to your needs.